MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 #When cats attack

-Time to work on the games core mechanic, it's a lesser known fact that cat's will punch sushi as all they want is some sashimi.
+Time to work on the game's core mechanic, it's a lesser known fact that cats will punch sushi as all they want is some sashimi.
 Cats can also navigate space and time to teleport instantly from one side of the screen to the other and knock those sushi clean out of the sushi tower.

 You will be adding a simple touch mechanic to the game, if the player touches anywhere on the left/right hand side of the screen, the cat will be moved to the left/right side and then punch the first piece of sushi in the sushi tower.